duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/30-operation/10-operation-sensors.md

 5. What does it interface with

-- Understand that all of these components are just building blocks that can be put together to build a drone, but that can also be used in robotics to accomplish a multitude of tasks.
+Note: Teacher should make sure the students understand that all of these components are just building blocks that can be put together to build a drone, but that can also be used in robotics to accomplish a multitude of tasks.

 See also: Journal activity: Have your students come up with another use for a part or combination of parts that would allow a robot to do something other than fly a drone.
 Encourage them to use the vocabulary from this lesson in their responses.